For the Next Time it Hits You – A Guide to Depression and Anxiety

 • Fix your microbiome.
 Do you have yeast problems?
 Have you had your microbiome checked?
 Maybe you can take a probiotic or eat more fiber and healthy fats, etc.

-A book that I haven’t read yet but is next on my list is The end of Mental Illness by Dr Daniel Amen.
-The book is about brain health, and from the interviews that I’ve seen him do for the book I believe it is packed full of strategies to improve brain health to eliminate mental health issues.
+Another good book that discusses vitamin deficencies and metal health, etc is The end of Mental Illness by Dr Daniel Amen.
+The book is about brain health, and is packed full of strategies to improve brain health to eliminate mental health issues.

 Messages From Another Part of You